 The second conditionality relates to "disproportionate costs of handing unwanted".
 On first reading, it would appear that there is a requirement to identify what constitutes "disproportionate cost".
 However, EWG 13-16 interpreted that disproportionate costs are simply assumed to be already occurring and that the key aspect of the regulation is how to define when the unwanted catch is "below a certain percentage of the total catch of that gear" how to set the "the percentage unwanted" and how this should be implemented in a discard plan.
 STECF previously suggested that the following information should be presented in the regional discard plans.
-This should include: the management unit in terms of number of vessels; the target Species and unwanted by-catch species; the cause of disproportionate costs; the measures taken to reduce disproportionate costs; total annual catches by species for the management units; the total levels of unwanted catches; discard rate and the contribution to the total unwanted catches for all management units.
+This should include: the management unit in terms of number of vessels; the target Species and unwanted by-catch species; the cause of disproportionate costs; the management units; the total levels of unwanted catches; discard rate and the contribution to the total unwanted catches for all management units.
 Of primary importance is specifying the actual level of de minimis to be applied and how that is implemented/distributed in the Joint Recommendations.